100rabhkr/DownZLibrary/README.md

  - Strong requisition that makes it easy to effectively manage UI with data being fetched asynchronously from the network.

-DownZ excels at handling HTTP requests.It comes with built-in support for images, and JSON, while support for XML can also be added further.
+DownZ excels at handling HTTP requests.It comes with built-in support for images, JSON and Xml.
 By providing built-in support for the features you require, DownZ frees you from writing tons of code and finally allows you to concentrate on the logic that is specific to your app.

 ----------